kibook/s1kd-tools/tools/s1kd-defaults/README.md

 NAME
 ====

-s1kd-defaults - `.defaults` and `.dmtypes` files management tool
+s1kd-defaults - `.defaults`, `.dmtypes` and `.fmtypes` files management tool

 SYNOPSIS
 ========

-    s1kd-defaults [-Ddfisth?] [<file>...]
+    s1kd-defaults [-DdFfisth?] [<file>...]

 DESCRIPTION
 ===========

 The *s1kd-defaults* tool generates a basic `.defaults` file for a new CSDB, which is used by several of the other s1kd-tools to determine default values for S1000D metadata.
-It also provides a way to convert between the simple text and XML formats of the `.defaults` and `.dmtypes` files.
+It also provides a way to convert between the simple text and XML formats of the `.defaults`, `.dmtypes` and `.fmtypes` files.

 OPTIONS
 =======